How to reconcile PayPal transactions

 To reconcile contactless card donations that are £30 or under:

-(1) select the transaction in the left-hand table of the match transactions screen;
+(1) click on the transaction in the left-hand table of the match transactions screen;

 Income Received

-NOTE: You can income as 'Invoice Payment' (only relevant where customer invoices are created and payment is received via PayPal).
+You can reconcile income as 'Invoice Payment' (only relevant where customer invoices are created and payment is received via PayPal).

 Card/Payment Process Fee